fergonco/MusicJargon/readme.md

 	voices | <instrument_name> "comment" | <instrument_name> "comment" | ...

-See TODO for a list of possible instruments.
+See at the end for a list of possible instruments.

 Note that some instruments have two voices and they have to be added explicitly, for example the two hands for piano: